 God wants you to spend eternity with Him in Heaven through faith in His Son, the Lord Jesus Christ.
 He tells us that we are to publish this good news to the world.
 That’s the purpose of this ministry.
 Also, we are to encourage believers to read and follow the Bible.
 God might ask you who claim to love Him, “Have you read my book?”

 When you leave this planet, you will spend eternity in Heaven or Hell – there is no other choice.
 Many think that when they die, God will let them into Heaven because they are basically a good person, or they were sincere in what they believed (no matter how wrong it was), or because their good deeds will outweigh their bad deeds, or maybe they think it’s because they go to or belong to a church (or their parents did) or because they’ve been baptized.
 Many think that because “God is love” He would never send someone to the everlasting torment of Hell.
 These people are wrong, because to go to Heaven a person has to be sinless.
 The Bible tells us that we have all sinned and fallen short of God’s standards1 .
 So that means we need a Way to become sinless.
 Jesus Christ is that Way2.
 He died on a cross to pay the penalty for our sins.
 He was buried and was resurrected three days later3 .
-All those who truly repent4 (this means to be sorry for one’s sins and turn from wanting to sin and turn to Christ), truly believe this Gospel5 , and place their trust in Him for forgiveness of their sins6 will be saved and spend eternity in Heaven.
+All those who truly repent4 (this means to realize one’s need for a Saviour and turn to Christ for forgiveness), truly believe this Gospel5 , and place their trust in Him for forgiveness of their sins6 will be saved and spend eternity in Heaven.

 Romans 6:23 For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.